After death occurs checklist

 Contact the insurance company for all life insurance policies.
 You will need to provide the policy number and a certified copy of the death certificate and fill out a claim form.
 If the deceased is listed as the beneficiary on any other policy, arrange to have the name removed.

-If the deceased was working, contact the employer for information on pension plans, credit unions and union death benefits.
+Contact the employer, if the deceased was working, for information on pension plans, credit unions and union death benefits.
 You will need a certified copy of the death certificate for each claim.

 Seek the advice of an accountant or tax advisor about filing the deceased's tax return for the year of the death.
 Keep monthly bank statements on all individual and joint accounts that show the account balance on the day of death, since you will need this information for the estate tax return.